Shuffle

 Lightning Network node mesh network Node A transacts with node Q despite only having direct payment channels with nodes C and B.

-LN is a new protocol still in the testing phase.
-As such, it is faced with many challenges ranging from usability to security.
+LN is a relatively new protocol.
+It is faced with many challenges ranging from usability to security.

 There are concerns about how easy it is to run a LN node.
 For LN to be successful, it requires a robust network of Bitcoin nodes running the LN protocol.
 Running a LN node can be quite difficult and it could be the case that there are payment incentive problems for running smaller nodes.
 It can be argued that running LN is not too much more difficult than running a full bitcoin node, though.
 However, since LN is mostly targeted at micro-transactions, the day-to-day experience with LN will be through LN-enabled wallets.
-LN-enabled wallets are not very user friendly, and most of these wallets caution that since they are still in public testing stages, it is advisable to not deposit too much funds.
 Unlike some of the more established Bitcoin wallets, the newness of these LN-enabled wallets means there are tradeoffs between custodial and non-custodial versions.
 The non-custodial LN wallets are harder to use -- more confusing, less straightforward.
 The custodial options are easier to use, but you must rely on a third-party with your Bitcoin.

 Read more: Understand the difference between custodial and non-custodial wallets, and how it relates to economic freedom.

 LN must also contend with competitors.
-As of August 2021, LN has locked up approximately 2,300 BTC.
-This might sound like a lot, but by comparison, Bitcoin has been locked up on Ethereum (WBTC, wrapped Bitcoin) to the tune of 250,000 BTC.
+As of February 2024, LN has locked up approximately 5,000 BTC.
+This might sound like a lot, but by comparison, over 150,000 Bitcoin is locked up on Ethereum (WBTC, wrapped Bitcoin) as of February 2024.
 Since block times on Ethereum are approximately every 14 seconds as opposed to Bitcoin’s 10 minutes, it already is much faster to transact Bitcoin via WBTC on the Ethereum network.
-Further, it's conceivable that Ethereum projects like ETH 2.0 and Ethereum Plasma will make the Lightning Network unnecessary and obsolete.
+Further, it's conceivable that Ethereum projects like ETH 2.0 and Ethereum Plasma will reduce transaction fees enough to make the Lightning Network unnecessary and obsolete.
 It’s also important to remember that using WBTC brings with it all of the massive benefits of access to DeFi, which LN does not.

 Lastly, and most worryingly, LN has been faced with a number of vulnerabilities.
 These include: